danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-Second, let's create a `FocusedValueKey` for this kind of state:
+Let's then create a `FocusedValueKey` for this state:

 ```swift
 public struct WorldFocusedValueKey: FocusedValueKey {